 A research study that evaluated the composition of fecal microbiota obtained from seven horses over 12 months demonstrated that season, changes in forage, and ambient weather conditions caused significant variations.

-The Firmicutes phylum includes the Lactobacillus and Streptococcus species and accounts for 20-59% of the microbial population in the equine gut.
+The Firmicutes phylum includes the genera Lactobacillus and Streptococcus and accounts for 20-59% of the microbial population in the equine gut.

-The Bacteroidetes phylum includes the Prevotella species and comprise 2-65% of the microbiome.
+The Bacteroidetes phylum includes the genera Prevotella and Bacteroides and comprises 2-65% of the microbiome.

 There is a significant difference between the composition of bacteria in the horse’s stomach and small intestine compared to the large intestine.